EventosJEspanol/sitio-jconf-ca/src/main/jbake/content/cfp.md

 Speak at JConf 2020!
 ====================
-The Guatemala Java Users group -[GuateJUG](http://www.guate-jug.net)- is pleased to invite all the people interested in sharing knowledge with **talks and workshops for beginners and senior developers**.
+Java User Groups from Central America are pleased to invite all the people interested in sharing knowledge with **talks and workshops for beginners and senior developers**.

 Do you have something interesting to share with the community?
 Innovations made with Java?, Java success stories?. **We and the JConf Attendees wanna know about you**.